 |---|---|---|---|

-Some still expect Elijah because he never died, because Malachi prophesied, and because humanity often looks for fire when God sends a voice.
+Some still expect Elijah because he never died, because Malachi prophesied his coming, and because humanity often looks for fire when God sends a voice.

 “Elijah does come — and Elijah has already come.”